 Senior judges are a vital judicial resource.
-When judicial workload exceeds capacity and the judicial need deficit is not addressed—as has been the case since 2007—senior judges significantly improve the services that Florida’s courts are able to provide citizens.
+When judicial workload exceeds capacity and the need for new judges is not addressed by the legislature—as has been the case since at least 2007—senior judges significantly improve the services that Florida’s courts are able to provide citizens.
 They are far less expensive to taxpayers than creating new full-time judgeships.
 Thus, they are crucial to help resolve the state courts system's growing number of legal cases.

 For instance, the continued public service of senior judges enables parties to:

-Their service is especially crucial in times of budget austerity; for instance, they played a critical role in helping the branch address the formidable mortgage foreclosure backlog that hit at the height of a deep economic recession starting in 2008 that reduced tax revenues and forced state government to slash its budget.
+Their service is especially crucial in times of budget austerity.
+For instance, they played a critical role in helping the branch address the formidable mortgage foreclosure backlog that hit at the height of a deep economic recession starting in 2008 that reduced tax revenues and forced state government to slash its budget.

 The chief justice of the Florida Supreme Court has “the power to assign justices or judges, including consenting retired justices or judges, to temporary duty in any court for which the judge is qualified.”
 The chief justice also has the authority “to delegate to a chief judge of a judicial circuit court the power to assign judges for duty within that circuit” (Article V, section 2(b), Florida Constitution).
 The judges or justices who are assigned to temporary judicial duty are known as senior judges.

 To become a senior judge requires some effort and planning.
-Three months before retirement, judges who seek to become senior judges must submit a letter notifying the chief justice of their retirement and of their interest in serving as a senior judge.
+Three months before retirement, judges who want to become senior judges must submit a letter notifying the Chief Justice of their retirement and of their interest in serving as a senior judge.